MaastrichtU-CDS/projects_nwo-train/README.md

 Set up docker with the instructions from [docs.docker.com](docs.docker.com).

-Check the installation is fine by running the simple hello-docker application.
+Check the installation is fine by running the simple test ```docker run hello-world```.

-Remember to install the docker-compose modue as well - it is missed from some of the install instructions.
+Remember to install the ***docker-compose modu;e*** as well - it is sometimes missed from the basic install instructions.

-### python

-We need a minimum of version 3.6 or higher.
-For windows, we recommend the Anaconda version.
-In Ubuntu, it does not seem to matter much so take the version that comes with Ubuntu.
+### Install Clinical Trial Processor (Dicom Anonymizer) client application on node machine

+### Install XNAT and Python docker container

+To begin with, we will set up a docker container that has the following components :

+XNAT DICOM Repository - for general documentation see [XNAT](https://www.xnat.org/) and [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose)

+Jupyter notebooks

 ### ppDLI installation